libxkbcommon 1.13.0

 Returns

-For an event of type XKB_EVENT_TYPE_COMPONENTS_CHANGE, returns the corresponding mask of state components that have changed as a result of the event.
+For an event of type XKB_EVENT_TYPE_COMPONENTS_CHANGE, returns the corresponding mask of state components that have changed.
 If nothing in the state has changed, returns 0.

 The result is undefined if the given event has another type.